dangeroussmash/junior_dev_recruitment/README.md

 # INFO

 Each one of you will get an email or facebook meessage with your unique ID.
-This IS is important.
+This IS important.

 Probably you didn't have so amazing recruitment experience ever :) But I must do this that way, because, there's twenty five of you.
 So I need to put minimum effort in this recruitment process.
 I've decided not to reject a single